packagist/private-packagist-docs/docs/setup-vendor.md

-# Vendor's Customers using Private Packagist in a Composer project
+# Private Packagist for Vendors: Using Private Packages in Customer Projects

 Using Private Packagist for Vendors, your customers can install packages with Composer using a unique URL and an authentication token.
 You can create customers and manage their package access customers on the vendor page in your organization.